CNMAT/OSC/README.md

 # Installation

-We recommend Arduino 1.05 or greater and Teensyduino 1.14 or later if you use the Teensy.
-Download the zip from github.
-Unzip it and remove text after the "-" in the name (i.e. -master) because the Arduino IDE doesn't allow certain characters in library names.
-Move the OSC folder into your "libraries" folder in your Arduino Sketch search path.
-Now you will see OSC examples under the Examples menu of Arduino.
+We recommend Arduino 1.8.5 and a compatible Teensyduino overlay if you use the Teensy.
+Install using the library manager.

 Additional information about installing libraries on [Arduino's website](https://www.arduino.cc/en/Guide/Libraries).